Dynamic Regret Reduces to Kernelized Static Regret

-for any $f$ that is $2$-times differentiable and supported in $[0,T+1]$, where $T > 2$ and $c \leq (2\pi e)^2$. \end{restatable} Notably the kernel characterized by \Cref{prop:horizon-free-density} is \emph{horizon independent}, requiring no upper bound on $T$ to control $\norm{f}_\hh^2$ and $k(t,t)$.
+A notable property of the kernel characterized by \Cref{prop:horizon-free-density} is that it is \emph{horizon independent}, requiring no upper bound on $T$ to control $\norm{f}_\hh^2$ and $k(t,t)$.
 This is a non-trivial property to guarantee using existing methods without resorting to the doubling trick, which is well-known to perform poorly in practice.
+The intuitions behind the choice of $Q(\omega)$ follow from the discussion above: we would like to set $Q(\omega)\approx1/\abs{\omega}$ so that $\norm{\cmp}_{\hh}$ relates to the path-length via \Cref{eq:ideal-ti-kernel-norm}, but this would not be a valid choice because $Q(\omega)=1/\abs{\omega}$ is not integrable. \Cref{prop:horizon-free-density} adds a small bit of additional regularization to ensure that $Q(\omega)$ is integrable while remaining close to $1/\abs{\omega}$.
+We provide additional intuition on the choice of regularization in \Cref{app:spectral-intuition}.

-A subtlety that we have glossed over thus far is that the \emph{continuous path-length}, $\norm{\Partial{\cmp}}_{L^{1}}=\int \norm{\Partial{\cmp(t)}}_{\ww}dt$, does not necessarily compare favorably to the classic \emph{discrete path-length} $P_{T}=\sum_{t=2}^{T}\norm{\cmp_{t}-\cmp_{\tmm}}_{\ww}$ since the function may vary wildly between the interpolated points.
+A subtlety that we have glossed over thus far is that the \emph{continuous path-length}, $\norm{\Partial{\cmp}}_{L^{1}}=\int \norm{\Partial{\cmp(t)}}_{\ww}dt$, does not necessarily compare favorably to the classic \emph{discrete path-length} $P_{T}=\sum_{t}\norm{\cmp_{t}-\cmp_{\tmm}}_{\ww}$ since the function may vary wildly between the interpolated points.
 The next theorem shows that we can always find a function such that$\norm{\Partial{\cmp}}_{L^{1}}=\mathcal{O}(P_{T})$.
 Proof can be found in \Cref{app:discrete-pl}. \begin{restatable}{theorem}{DiscretePL} Let $v_1,\dots, v_T \in \R^d$ and let $\hh$ be the RKHS associated to kernel $k$ contain finitely supported functions with bounded derivatives up to order $2m$, with $m \in \N$, $m \geq 1$.
 Then there exists a function $u \in \hh$ supported on $[0, T+1]$, such that $\cmp(t)=v_t$ for all $t\in[T]$ and